helm/charts/stable/kubernetes-dashboard/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

-### To 2.0.0
+### Upgrade from 0.x.x to 1.x.x

+Upgrade from 0.x.x version to 1.x.x version is seamless if you use default `ingress.path` value.
+If you have non-default `ingress.path` values with version 0.x.x, you need to add your custom path in `ingress.paths` list value as shown as examples in `values.yaml`.

+Notes:

+- The proxy url changed please refer to the [usage section](#using-the-dashboard-with-kubectl-proxy)

+### Upgrade from 1.x.x to 2.x.x

 This version upgrades to kubernetes-dashboard v2.0.0 along with changes in RBAC management: all secrets are explicitely created and ServiceAccount do not have permission to create any secret.
+On top of that, it completely removes the `clusterAdminRole` parameter, being too dangerous.

 Moreover, it updates all the labels to the new [recommended labels](https://github.com/helm/charts/blob/master/REVIEW_GUIDELINES.md#names-and-labels), most of them being immutable.

-In order to upgrade, please uninstall and reinstall the chart.
+In order to upgrade, please update your configuration to remove `clusterAdminRole` parameter and uninstall/reinstall the chart.

 ## Access control